DEFRA/ffc-development-guide/docs/cicd/index.md

 Each pipeline specified could be made up of multiple Jenkinsfiles.

-## Pull Request pipeline
+## Pull Request pipelines
 Following creation of and on update to a Pull request, the PR pipeline should run automatically.
+There will actually be two PR pipelines, the first will run on every push to remote, whilst the second will run prior to any merge to master.
+A tag will be added to the branch to allow Jenkins to understand which pipeline to run.

+### Pipeline steps (1)
+- build the service
+- run unit tests
+- run containerised integration tests
+- run code quality tests
+- tag container image
+- push image to container registry
+- deploy to non-production PR environment
+- report build status

-### Pipeline steps
+### Pipeline steps (2)
 - build the service
 - run unit tests
 - run containerised integration tests